mkuchak/ai-agents/packages/ai-agents/README.md

     participant U as User
     participant O as Orchestrator
     participant R as Agent Registry
-    participant A1 as Assistant Agent
+    participant A1 as Agent A
-    participant A2 as Calculator Agent
+    participant A2 as Agent B

-    U->>O: "What is 25 * 4 and what's the weather?"
+    U->>O: "Complex multi-domain request"
     O->>R: Find agent for task
-    R-->>O: Route to Assistant Agent
+    R-->>O: Route to Agent A
     O->>A1: Process request

-    Note over A1: Recognizes math task
+    Note over A1: Recognizes specialized task
+    A1->>A1: Execute handoff tool
-    A1->>R: Request handoff to Calculator
+    A1->>R: Request handoff to Agent B
-    R-->>A1: Calculator Agent available
+    R-->>A1: Agent B available
-    A1->>A2: Load skills from Calculator
+    A1->>A2: Handoff and execute
-    A2->>A2: Execute calculation tool
+    A2->>A2: Execute specialized tool
-    A2-->>A1: Return result (100)
+    A2-->>A1: Return result

-    Note over A1: Recognizes weather task
-    A1->>R: Request handoff to Weather
-    R-->>A1: Weather Agent available
-    A1->>O: Complete response with both results
+    Note over A1: Continue processing with result A1->>O: Complete response with results
-    O-->>U: "25 * 4 = 100.
-Weather in..."
+    O-->>U: "Comprehensive response with all results"
 ```

 ## 📋 Table of Contents